202: The Sidehackers

 “Love Shack” is a single released in 1989 by The B-52’s; it was their biggest hit.
 The popular music video featured the band and dozens of extras partying it up in a shack in the middle of the woods.

 [Imitating.]
-I gotta bike as big as a whale!
+I got a bike that's as big as a whale!

 An imitation of B-52’s front man Fred Schneider and a paraphrased line from “Love Shack” (see previous note).
 In the actual song, Schneider says “I got me a car, it’s as big as a whale.”